se-panfilov/anarchy-engine/packages/e2e/README.md

 # Anarchy engine

-A framework around three.js for game development.
+End-to-end tests for the Anarchy engine.

 ## License